-1. The following Terms and Conditions apply to all service and delivery contracts as well as obligations arising from the inception of contractual negotiations, in-itiation of contracts or similar commercial contacts with companies, corporate bodies under public law or special funds under public law (hereinafter referred to as “Customer”).
-These Terms and Conditions also apply to future contracts and commercial contacts according to the full-text version provided to Customer at the latest when the obligation is established.
+1. The following Terms and Conditions apply to all service and delivery contracts as well as obligations arising from the inception of contractual negotiations, initiation of contracts or similar commercial contacts with companies, legal bodies under public law or special funds under public law (hereinafter referred to as “the Customer”).
+These Terms and Conditions also apply to future contracts and commercial contacts in the version incorporated at the latest at the conclusion of this contractual obligation.

 2. Our Terms and Conditions apply exclusively; Customer terms that differ from or supplement them in a manner unfavourable to us do not apply even if we do not explicitly object to them.

-3. Contractual content consists solely of written agreements; no ancillary agree-ments have been made.
+3. Contractual content consists solely of written agreements; no ancillary agreements have been made.
 Contractual amendments or additions are only valid with our written confirmation.

-2. We reserve ownership of and copyright to all documents provided to Customer, in particular storage media, documentation, images, drawings and calculations; they may not be used for any non-contractual purpose, nor made available to any third party.
+2. We reserve ownership of and copyright to all documents provided to the Customer, in particular data media, documentation, images, drawings and calculations; they may not be used for others then the contractual purposes, nor made available to any third party.
 They must be returned to us postage paid as soon as the contract ends or their contractual purpose is fulfilled.

-3. Customer is required to carefully verify the accuracy and adequacy of our offer.
+3. The Customer is required to carefully verify the accuracy and adequacy of our offer.
 This applies in particular to project offers containing specific assumptions that we have used in our calculations and service descriptions, and which are designated as such in the offer.
-Customer must inform us of any inaccurate assumptions so that we can revise the offer.
+The Customer must inform us of any inaccurate assumptions so that we can revise the offer.

 4. We are entitled to subcontract.

-1. Unless expressly agreed otherwise, the contractually covered software is standard software, i.e. not custom-made for Customer’s needs.
+1. Unless expressly agreed otherwise, the contractually covered software is standard software, i.e. not custom-made for the Customer’s needs.
 Software delivery contracts are thus considered as purchase contracts.
-The Parties agree that, under the current state of technology, it is impossible to develop standard software which functions flawlessly under all conditions of use.
+The parties agree that, under the current state of technology, it is impossible to develop standard software which functions flawlessly under all conditions of use.

 2. Unless agreed otherwise, software will be delivered in a version compatible with the current versions of Microsoft Windows operating systems.

-5. If we are required to install software, Customer must ensure that the hardware and system-environment requirements indicated, particularly regarding network connections and all cabling, are met prior to installation.
+5. If we are required to install software, the Customer must ensure that the hardware and system-environment requirements indicated, particularly regarding network connections and all cabling, are met prior to installation.

-6. If we will be delivering hardware, Customer must ensure an appropriate hardware and software environment for any hardware or software—whether proprietary or purchased from another supplier—that we will be connecting to it.
+6. If we will be delivering hardware, the Customer must ensure an appropriate hardware and software environment for any hardware or software—whether proprietary or purchased from another supplier—that we will be connecting to it.

 6. Copyright and registration information, particularly software registration codes, may not be removed or altered.

-All prices are quoted ex works in euros (EUR), including original packaging but excluding shipping, insurance and packaging costs, as well as the VAT applicable at the time of delivery.
+1. All prices are quoted ex works in euros (EUR), including original packaging but excluding shipping, insurance and packaging costs, as well as the VAT applicable at the time of delivery.

-2. Our list prices or usual prices apply unless stated otherwise in the order confirma-tion.
+2. Our list prices or usual prices apply unless stated otherwise in the order confirmation.

-5. If, after entering into the contract, we find any assumptions made in the offer and subsequently adopted in the contract to be inaccurate (see Section B(3)), Customer is required to remunerate any additional work at the agreed rates or our usual rates if we do not submit a follow-up offer.
+5. If, after entering into the contract, we find any assumptions made in the offer and subsequently adopted in the contract to be inaccurate (see Section B(3)), the Customer is required to remunerate any additional work at the agreed rates or our usual rates if we do not submit a follow-up offer.

-2. Payment is due in full immediately unless otherwise indicated in the order confir-mation or these Terms and Conditions.
+2. Payment is due in full immediately unless otherwise indicated in the order confirmation or these Terms and Conditions.
 If no payment due date is set, the applicable legal provisions will determine when payment is considered overdue.

 3. Payments are considered on time if funds are available to us by the payment due date.
 Cheques or bills of exchange count towards payment—in the amount corresponding to the full value minus all expenses—only once they have been redeemed.
 We are not required to redeem cheques or bills of exchange by the payment due date.